 Authoritarian Socialization in Childhood and the Making of AfD Supporters

 Democracy Learned or Lost?
-Formative Regime Experiences and Attitudinal Legacies During Backsliding
+Formative Regime Experiences and Attitudinal Legacies During Backsliding (with Anja Neundorf)

 When the Center Speaks, Who Listens?
 The Moral Mediation of Voter Attitudes Toward the Radical Right

 This study examines how the moralization of policy messaging by mainstream parties influences voter attitudes, particularly in response to radical right parties.
 Drawing on theories from moral psychology and issue framing, I argue that moralized messages from mainstream elites exert a stronger impact on voters than pragmatic ones—especially when voters feel close to the party or hold strong moral convictions about the issue at stake.
 Building on frameworks of moralized political communication, I incorporate the strategic dimension of mainstream party responses—namely, accommodation versus opposition—to propose that the interaction between message tone (moral vs. pragmatic) and party strategy shapes voters’ perceptions of party competence and their willingness to compromise with the radical right.
-To test these hypotheses, I will conduct a vignette-based survey experiment in Spain, Germany, and the United Kingdom, presenting participants with varied responses from mainstream parties to radical right moralized messaging on immigration.
-Preliminary evidence from a pilot study in Spain indicates that only mainstream left voters are more likely to support compromise with the far right under pragmatic frames.
-The full survey results will be available by June 2026.
+To test these hypotheses, I conduct a vignette-based survey experiment in Spain, Germany, and the United Kingdom, presenting participants with varied responses from mainstream parties to radical right moralized messaging on immigration.
+Preliminary evidence from Spain indicates that only mainstream left voters are more likely to support compromise with the far right under pragmatic frames.
+The full survey results will be available in 2026.
 This study introduces a new framework for understanding how the interplay between elite rhetoric and voters’ moral convictions shapes attitudes toward radical challengers.